 - Create a sales plan

 One of the keys to success as a consultant is identifying and embracing your niche.

 You know a lot about marketing or finance or... whatever.

-It will be much easier to differentiate yourself from all of those other generalized consultants if you specialize.
+When starting a consulting business, it will be much easier to differentiate yourself from all of those other generalized consultants, especially over the long term, if you specialize.